 As you may know, I’m a fan of the Raspberry Pi computers, because they are cheap and cost-effective.
 Since many Proof of Stake coins need a wallet open 24 hours a day, the Raspberry is very suitable as a hardware stake wallet.

 The developers of NAVcoin have developed a ready-made hardware stake wallet: The NavPi.
-In the base, the device is nothing more than a normal Raspberry that is configured to stop NAVcoin.
-As a real Dutchman, I always think: “That can be cheaper.”
+In the base, the device is nothing more than a normal Raspberry that is configured to stake NAVcoin.
+As a real Dutchman, I always think: “That can be done cheaper.”
 That’s right: if you’re a little handy, you can build your own NavPi!

 Getting started with your DIY NavPi (Installation: 90 minutes)